Fall is such a fun time in Central Ohio! Here are 9 things you can only do during the Fall in Columbus and Central Ohio!

 8. See Larger Than Life Bird Sculptures at The Dawes Arboretum

 Avian Avatars consists of six natural sculptures created by The Myth Makers, featuring various birds and towering up to 20 feet tall!
 These sculptures will slowly deteriorate over time and will remain at The Dawes Arboretum over the course of their life.

 If you’re going to The Dawes Arboretum, check out my list of things to do with kids in Newark, Ohio and maybe plan for a stop at The Works: Ohio Center for History, Art & Technology, a great science museum for all ages!

 9. Visit the Huntington Holiday Train at Main Library

-This is something I consider a Christmas tradition for our family, but it does arrive before Thanksgiving, so technically, it’s a fall activity, right? 😉 In mid November, the train will be installed at the New Main Library!
+This is something I consider a Christmas tradition for our family, but it does usually arrive before Thanksgiving, so technically, it’s a fall activity, right? 😉 In mid November, the train will be installed at the Main Library!
 It’s really beautiful, and if you have train lovers, like I do, it’s something you have to see!